Back to top

 Displaying a ListView with a own layout

 The following uses two images "no.png" and "ok.png".
-I placed it in the "res/drawable-mdpi" folder.
+I placed them in the "res/drawable-mdpi" folder.
 You must create your own icons.
-In case you do not find any icons just copy "icon.png" and use a drawing program to change it a little bit.
+In case you do not find any icons just copy "icon.png" and use a drawing program to change it a little bit and create a second one.

 Create the class MySimpleArrayAdapter which will serve as our adapter.